nabilbo/keeper2/README.md

-This sample demonstrates how to store Outlook mail attachment files of Office 365  on a custom storage.
+This multi-tenant sample demonstrates how to store Outlook mail attachment files of Office 365  on a custom storage.

 This sample contains two codes sources:
 * An Office 365 Outlook App compatible with Office 2013 Client and Office Web App.